Solve printing problems on Mac

 Some printer software and apps use Print Dialog Extensions (PDEs) to make custom print options and dialogs available when you print.
 If you experience printing problems with software that uses PDEs, you can turn the use of PDEs off for that printer.

-Choose Apple menu > System Preferences, then click Printers & Scanners in the sidebar.
+Choose Apple menu > System Settings, then click Printers & Scanners in the sidebar.
 (You may have to scroll down.)

-Select the printer in the printers list, click the Options & Supplies button, select the Use Generic Printer Features checkbox, then click OK.
+Click the printer in the Printers list on the right, click the Options & Supplies button, select the Use Generic Printer Features checkbox, then click OK.